MetPX/sarracenia/docs/source/Contribution/Development.rst

 There is a long running discussion about `Which Version is stable <https://github.com/MetPX/sarracenia/issues/139>`_ The current set up is that there are four main branches:

-* main branch is the release version of sr3, merging from v03_wip. used to build sr3 packages in the `MetPX <https://launchpad.net/~ssc-hpc-chp-spc/+archive/ubuntu/metpx>`_ repository.
+* main branch is the release version of sr3, merging from development. used to build sr3 packages in the `MetPX <https://launchpad.net/~ssc-hpc-chp-spc/+archive/ubuntu/metpx>`_ repository.

-* v03_wip ...
-The `version 3 <v03.rst>`_ work in progress branch is a next version of sarracenia in development. the v03_wip branch is used to build sr3 packages for the `Daily <https://launchpad.net/~ssc-hpc-chp-spc/+archive/ubuntu/metpx-daily>`_ and `Pre-Release <https://launchpad.net/~ssc-hpc-chp-spc/+archive/ubuntu/metpx-pre-release>`_ repositories on launchpad.net.
+* development ...
+The `version 3 <v03.rst>`_ work in progress branch is a next version of sarracenia in development. the development branch is used to build sr3 packages for the `Daily <https://launchpad.net/~ssc-hpc-chp-spc/+archive/ubuntu/metpx-daily>`_ and `Pre-Release <https://launchpad.net/~ssc-hpc-chp-spc/+archive/ubuntu/metpx-pre-release>`_ repositories on launchpad.net.

-* issue branches to be merged to v03_wip, it should be called v3_issueXXX
+* issue branches to be merged to development, it should be called v3_issueXXX

 * v2_dev ... the integration branch for v2 maintenance used prior to promotion to v2_stable.